Waziup/waziup.io-old/content/hiring/offers/Internship.md

 ---
-title: IoT Solution Developer [Student work] (m/f/d)
+title: IoT Internship student (m/f/d)
-date: 2021-07-13
+date: 2021-09-30
 layout: "offer"
-description: "We are looking for an enthusiastic student IoT Solution Developer!"
+description: "We are looking for an enthusiastic intership student!"
-open: false
+open: true
 ---

 We are WAZIUP e.V, a non-profit organization promoting cutting-edge Internet of Things technologies in developing countries.